Upanishads: Principal Upanishads

 The Principal Upanishads, also known as the Mukhya Upanishads, can be grouped into periods.
 Of the early periods are the Brihadaranyaka and the Chandogya, the oldest.

 The Aitareya, Kauṣītaki and Taittirīya Upanishads may date to as early as the mid-1st millennium BCE, while the remnant date from between roughly the 4th to 1st centuries BCE, roughly contemporary with the earliest portions of the Sanskrit epics.
 One chronology assumes that the Aitareya, Taittiriya, Kausitaki, Mundaka, Prasna, and Katha Upanishads has Buddha's influence, and is consequently placed after the 5th century BCE, while another proposal questions this assumption and dates it independent of Buddha's date of birth.
 The Kena, Mandukya, and Isa Upanishads are typically placed after these Principal Upanishads, but other scholars date these differently.
-But Richard King's chronology of Upanishads is totally wrong and refuted by Modern scholars as Aitreya, Taittiriya, Kena, Isa, Katha have no Buddhist influence and were formed before the birth of Buddha.
 Not much is known about the authors except for those, like Yajnavalkayva and Uddalaka, mentioned in the texts.
 A few women discussants, such as Gargi and Maitreyi, the wife of Yajnavalkayva, also feature occasionally.

 Each of the principal Upanishads can be associated with one of the schools of exegesis of the four Vedas (shakhas).
 Many Shakhas are said to have existed, of which only a few remain.
 The new Upanishads often have little relation to the Vedic corpus and have not been cited or commented upon by any great Vedanta philosopher: their language differs from that of the classic Upanishads, being less subtle and more formalized.
 As a result, they are not difficult to comprehend for the modern reader.